The following Practice Compliance practice note provides comprehensive and up to date legal information covering:

 You must identify, monitor and manage all material risks to your business, including those which may arise from your connected practices.

 You must actively monitor your financial stability and business viability.
+Once you are aware that you will cease to operate,

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.